Kaderde/teched2025-msad/exercises/ex1/README.md

 ## 📖 1.
 Explanation :
 Broken Access Control  is the most critical web application security risk, according to the [OWASP Top 10 2021 list](https://owasp.org/Top10/).
 It occurs when an application fails to enforce proper authorization, allowing users to access or modify resources they are not permitted to.
 When access control is broken, threat actors can act outside of their intended permissions.
 This can manifest in several ways:

-- **Horizontal Privilege Escalation:** A threat actor gains access to another user's data or resources (e.g., User A viewing User B's private information).
+- Horizontal Privilege Escalation.
-- **Vertical Privilege Escalation:** A threat actor with standard user privileges gains access to administrative functions.
+- Vertical Privilege Escalation.
-- **Insecure Direct Object References (IDOR):** An application uses a user-supplied identifier to access a resource directly, without checking if the user is authorized to access that specific resource.
+- Insecure Direct Object References (IDOR).

-In the "Incident Management" application used by a support team.
-The business rules are :
+The business rules for the "Incident Management" application are as follows:
-- Support users can view all incidents (for context).
+- **View:** All support users can view all incidents (for context).
-- Support users can modify incidents that are either assigned to them or unassigned.
+- **Modify:** Support users can modify incidents that are either unassigned or assigned to them.
-- Only admin users can close high-urgency incidents.
+- **Close:** Only admin users have the authority to close high-urgency incidents.

 ### Exercise 1.1 - Horizontal Privilege Escalation
 Occurs when a user gains access to resources belonging to another user at the same privilege level.
 In our incident management system, this means a support user could potentially modify incidents assigned to other support users, violating the business rule that support users can only modify incidents explicitly assigned to them.